|

 can be accelerated by grafting.

-In the wild, peyote will take three to fifteen years before reaching a point
+In the wild, peyote will take fifteen to twenty-five years before reaching a point

 of flowering maturity.
 If conditions are controlled to that of optimum, these